Local News

 Authored by News Desk

-Police are appealing for witnesses following a serious collision that left one man in hospital with injuries.
+Police are appealing for witnesses following a collision between a car and a pedestrian that has left one person with serious, life threatening injuries.

 Authored by News Desk